Random Land! 16 Tidbits, Facts And Storylines | UFC 285

-After two weeks at the Apex facility, Ultimate Fighting Championship (UFC) is back on pay-per-view (PPV), and it is a gigantic fight card.
+After two weeks inside its Apex facility, Ultimate Fighting Championship (UFC) is back on pay-per-view (PPV) this weekend (Sat., March 4, 2023) ... and it is a gigantic fight card.
 Jon Jones returns to action for the first time in three years against Ciryl Gane for the vacant Heavyweight championship.
-In the co-main, Valentina Shevchenko defends her Flyweight title against Alexa Grasso.
+In UFC 285’s co-main event, Valentina Shevchenko defends her Flyweight title against Alexa Grasso.

 Before UFC’s massive third PPV goes down on Saturday, let’s check out some random storylines, tidbits, and statistics ahead of UFC 285.